 The effects are intermittent because the body is in a constant state of detoxification moving unsafe levels of lead from the bloodstream, into storage and back into the bloodstream for removal as waste over time.
 As the blood is cleared of poison, symptoms subside.
 When poisons are pulled from storage and re-enter the bloodstream, symptoms are active.

 The blood system is meant to clear the blood in order to keep the body alive.
 When it becomes toxic or poisoned, it begins to clear the blood by storing poisons in the body.
 Only acute, active poisoning can be read in blood.
+That means it is a test of the moment the blood was drawn and there is no indicator of what might be stored.
+A blood test can give a false sense of security if at that very moment the blood was actually clear and all toxicity was stored.

 In the case of lead stored by the body, it is distributed to the brain, liver, kidneys, bone and teeth.
 It will store and be released when the blood is clear enough to manage further detoxification or when a chelating agent forces it to mobilize.
+Even testing with a chelator is not 100% accurate.

 Stored lead should not be considered safe.
 Storage can cause damage to the body and can slow down natural detoxification processes.
 When the body becomes overburdened, chronic conditions, disease and permanent damage can result.